 IBCA understands the importance for research concerning air and water quality and encourages all decisions to be based on environmentally sound, science-based evidence.

-IBCA favors complete repeal of the Waters of the United States proposal by the EPA and the Army Corp of Engineers.
+IBCA favors repeal and replacement of the Waters of the United States proposal by the EPA and the Army Corp of Engineers.

 IBCA supports the permanent exemption for livestock haulers from the ELD requirements.

+IBCA supports efforts by NCBA and other agriculture groups to disclose the facts concerning the specific policy changes, costs and benefits of the “Green New Deal”.

 Right to Farm Law